Invoke Generic Scripts on an Autonomous Database Instance

 agent

-instance from an Autonomous Database instance.
+instance from an Autonomous AI Database instance.

 To run generic scripts at the EXTPROC

 agent connect using Mutual Transport Layer Security (mTLS).
 When you connect to the EXTPROC agent with mTLS, you use a TCPS (Secure TCP) database connection using standard TLS 1.2 with a trusted client certificate authority (CA) certificate.
-See About Connecting to an Autonomous Database Instance for more information.
+See About Connecting to an Autonomous AI Database Instance for more information.

 Note: